-Waste analysis and identification of components in the laboratory
+Laboratory analysis of waste and identification of components

-Optimize your waste management with precise and compliant analyses
+Optimize your waste management with accurate and compliant analyses

-Waste analysis is an essential step in ensuring optimal waste management, recovery, or disposal in accordance with current regulations.
-YesWeLab provides a network of specialized laboratories to identify waste composition and assess its environmental impact.
+Waste analysis is an essential step to ensure optimal management, recovery, or disposal in accordance with current regulations.
+YesWeLab provides a network of specialized laboratories to identify the composition of waste and assess its environmental impact.

-Our services are aimed at companies in the environmental sector, waste managers, manufacturers and communities wishing to ensure the traceability and compliance of their discharges.
+Our services are aimed at companies in the environmental sector, waste managers, industrial companies and local authorities wishing to ensure the traceability and compliance of their discharges.

 Why analyze waste?